Layering

 stabiliser) is lamé.
 Though I have exposed narrow channels of it in Toronto and

-Hobart, I usually prefer to leave it covered by at least one layer of sheer in order
+Hobart, I usually prefer to leave it covered by at least one layer of sheer in

-FME.
+sheen with FME.

 Return to Machine Embroidery